realodix/urlhub/readme.md

 ## Contributing
-If you would like to contribute enhancements or fixes, please do the following:
+Any useful suggestion and PR are welcomed.
+If you would like to contribute, please do the following:

 1. Fork the repository.
 2. Hack on a separate topic branch created from the latest `master`.